WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 at.
 Different bots have different prompts, "personalities" that offer different suggestions.

-Here is the output of one of the bots against a testing community Slack channel I participate in:
+Here is the output of one of the bots (named "Breaking") against a web application I use:

 >```Boundary Value Analysis (BVA)
 >Testing the boundaries of input values
 >[How To Test] Test with empty search input, long search input, special characters, etc.
->[Relevant Text] Search Testing Slack Channel
+>[Relevant Text] Search
->[Why Important] Important to understand how the search functionality handles different input values```
+>[Why Important] Important to understand how the search functionality handles different input values

 The control in question, testing inputs makes sense.
 The suggestions don't fit the definition of Boundary Value Analysis